|Um... you may not want to touch that.|

-Cloak of Unvisibility"Wondrous" item, legendary (requires attunement)
+Cloak of Unvisibility"Wondrous" item, rare (requires attunement)

 While wearing this cloak, people treat you with utter revulsion and do their best to ignore you.
 They won't allow you to do illegal things or sneak past them, but they will try to resolve the situation as quickly as possible so they don't have to look at you.
 You make all Charisma ability checks with disadvantage.

-Cloak of Perfection"Wondrous" item, uncommon (requires attunement)
+Cloak of Perfection"Wondrous" item, legendary (requires attunement)

 While wearing this cloak, you are under the effect of the following spells: Eyebite, Sympathy, Mind Blank, Foresight, and may cast Shapechange and Gate at will.
 However, to attune to this item, a creature must have a Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma score of 30 or greater.
 Otherwise, the attunement fails.